vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-11-12, I resumed breath holds and hand gripper exercises with the left hand.
 For both, I was able to perform at or above my usual standard.

+## 2025-11-14: skipped most exercises due to time constraints

+On Friday 2025-11-14, I had to deal with time-sensitive tasks at work in the morning, and also needed to cook food after that.
+This didn't leave enough time in between for exercise.
+I did do the humming-with-intermittent-pauses exercise since I did have some time available, and I wanted to use this time to do an exercise that I have not been doing as regularly as I want to.